-However, Java is an excellent choice for server-side programming, where Kotlin still has some catching up to do.
+However, Java software development is an excellent choice for server-side programming, where Kotlin still has some catching up to do.
 The fact that it’s been around for so long also works in Java’s favour: it has a way bigger community, a robust ecosystem and lots of tools dedicated to it.
 And while Kotlin may at some point establish itself as the backend language of choice, the road ahead is still a long one.

 Benefits of using Kotlin

 Kotlin’s creators made the language as simple and brief as possible.
 This reduces code cluttering to a minimum, ensuring that every line has meaning and isn’t just there for structure’s sake.

 Kotlin is a concise coding language, which benefits an entire project in the long run.
 Not only does it mean it takes the developers less time to write but also, very importantly, less time to read and review, which makes the development process faster and more efficient.

 Being an alternative to Java, Kotlin is designed to prevent certain mistakes and errors that are common when using the older language.
 It gives the ability to handle nullable data efficiently thanks to null-safety, which significantly helps to prevent app crashes.
 As claimed by Android itself, apps that use Kotlin are 20% less likely to crash.